ssricardo/anki-plugins/schedule-priority/doc.md

 * Add a shortcut for priority definition (add tags)
 * Create a visual window for configuration (instead of needing to do it in the script file)
-* Maybe, add the option to modify priority during review (as opposed to only in the Editor)

 ...